 Help the University and its staff comply with University policies, and federal and state regulations.

 Who can use this service?

 The Hard Drive & Magnetic Tape Destruction service is currently available to UMass Amherst departments, faculty, and staff.
-Departments are encouraged to designate a representative who will work with OIT in this area (e.g., the 'data security' contact in your department).
+Departments are encouraged to designate a representative who will work with UMass Amherst IT in this area (e.g., the 'data security' contact in your department).
 Individual faculty and staff can contact their departmental representative to have magnetic media destroyed.